bcgov/Wetland_SkeenaESI_Monitoring/README.md

 Skeena East Environmental Stewardship Initiative’s (ESI) Wetland Ecosystem Services Protocol (WESP) field cards, cleanup and summarise;
-and 2) Generate a list of potential 2020 wetlands to sample, stratified on Biogeoclimatic Ecosystem Classification (BEC) groups and three wetland flow characterizations - connected to water, unconnected or adjacent to large water.
+and 2) Generate a list of potential 2020 wetlands to sample, stratified on Biogeoclimatic Ecosystem Classification (BEC) groups and two wetland flow characterizations - connected to water or unconnected; and 3) compiles Tier 1.5 wetland Climate BC data for wetlands and landform position.

 ### Data